 How much time commitment is candidacy?

-Candidacy is a six-week process starting at the end of recruitment.
-It consists of weekly meetings, individual and group projects, individual meetings with actives, and a full final week of events.
+Candidacy is a six-week process starting at the end of recruitment (after candidate initiation).
+It consists of weekly meetings, group projects, individual meetings with actives, and a full final week of events.

 Can I join AΩE if I am in the process of rushing a social sorority?